Mehrojiddin/String/README.md

 substring() is similar to slice().

 The difference is that start and end values less than 0 are treated as 0 in substring().

+### JavaScript String substr()
+substr() is similar to slice().

+The difference is that the second parameter specifies the length of the extracted part.